JustHumanz/Go-Simp/README.md

 ----

 ## Introduction
-A simple VTuber bot to serve notification Fanart and Live stream
+A simple VTuber bot to serve notification Fanart and Livestream

 ### Current notification support